A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 Resources:

 The music industry is fracturing between those who accept exploitation as inevitable and those building alternatives.
 We’re backing the latter.
-Wherever you are in this decision, we’re here to provide information, options, and support.
+Wherever you are in this decision right now, staying, leaving, or hovering anxiously in the middle, we can’t choose for you.
+What we can do is give you clear information, realistic options, and a manager who won’t flinch when the ethics get uncomfortable.
 Not judgment of your choice, but honesty about our own position.

 The days of management companies staying silent on ethical issues?
 I feel those are over.
 Artists deserve management that has values, states them clearly, and helps you succeed whether you share those values, or not.